ngmachado/Waterfall/README.md

 **This project has not audit.**

-This means in my best effort to make the code correct, providing unit-tests and coverage analysis this project can have bugs.
+This means in my best effort to make the code correct, providing unit-tests and coverage analysis, but the project can still have bugs.

 **Use at your responsability**

 That define the merkle root is the set of user data, in the case of two token use identical data, only one can be register and used.
 This can overcame by chainging something in the data like swap two indexes or just add 1 to any claimable amount.

-Merkle-drop don't manage or hold tokens, if tokenProvider don't approve or doesn't have enough token amount, eventually the claim will revert.
+Waterfall contract don't manage or hold any tokens, if tokenProvider don't approve or doesn't have enough token amount, eventually the claim will revert. (_this is not a limitation, is a feature_)

 The merkle tree generated from given data can generate a unbalanced tree.
 We are not adding fake or double information to balance the tree.